martdegraaf/martdegraaf.github.io/src/blog/content/posts/replacing-your-projects-and-namespaces-using-bire.md

 The tool of jlamfers is available at [Github jlamfers/bire](https://github.com/jlamfers/bire).

-I Thought his tool was brilliant, but it missed the crucial documentation to make it understandable for the whole company.
+I thought his tool was brilliant, but it missed the crucial documentation to make it understandable for the whole company.

 {{< quoteblock >}}
 :beer: Bire is pronounced as the Dutch word 'Bier'.
 Bier is Dutch for beer.
 BiRe is an abbreviation for 'binary replace'.